TheRealAnonymous008/quartz/content/details/engineering/systems/System Archetypes.md

 			* This can only work if the regulators aren't weak or corrupt, and the mutual coercion agreement is consistently implemented and it is clear why it exists.
 			* The mutual coercion agreement limits the freedom to abuse the commons while preserving the freedom to use it.

-* **Drift to Low Performance** - [[Egocentric Biases|Allowing]] performance standards to be influenced by past performance, especially if there is a negative bias in perceiving past performance, sets up a reinforcing feedback loop of *eroding goals that sets a system drifting towards low performance*.
+* **Drift to Low Performance** - [[Egocentric Biases|Allowing]] performance standards to be influenced by past performance, especially if there is a negative bias in perceiving past performance, sets up a reinforcing [[Feedback Loop|feedback loop]] of *eroding goals that sets a system drifting towards low performance*.
 	* The actors tend to [[Logical Fallacy Biases|believe]] bad news [[Framing Effect|more]] than good news.
 The perceived state in turn affects performance.
 	* This is especially bad when the performance decline is gradual.
 	* Remedies: